 In 2000, I received an invitation to join, “A Company of Women,” on a cruise.
 As one who is dependent upon the LORD for provision, I knew that if HE truly desired for me to step into this opportunity, a miracle would take place.
 The final reservations were due January 1, 2001.
 When the time came and passed, I thanked the LORD for HIS decision that I would not be joining the cruise because I completely trusted HIM with the outcome of my life.
-More than three months later, on Thursday, March 8, 2001, I received a phone call informing me that my place on the cruise was paid in full, along with additional travel expenses.
+More than two months later, on Thursday, March 8, 2001, I received a phone call informing me that my place on the cruise was paid in full, along with additional travel expenses.
 God is not confined by time or space or deadlines.
 I rejoiced and thanked the LORD for opening that seemingly closed door and began praying for the fullness of HIS plans and purposes to arise.

 05.20.2001,Sunday ~ We flew to Los Angeles to make the connection with Carnival Cruise Lines.
 This was my first cruise and I was very excited to experience it fully.
 We took a shuttle from the airport to the ship, literally sailed through customs, boarded the ship with much anticipation and then met upstairs on the top floor dining room for an extravagant buffet at 3:00 PM.